-Our board of directors has determined that each of the following directors qualifies as an "independent director," as defined in the listing requirements of the NYSE: Dr. Albertine, Mr. Leonard, Mr. Rainville, Ms. Russell and Dr. Tully.
+Our board of directors has determined that each of the following directors qualifies as an "independent director," as defined in the listing requirements of the NYSE: Dr. Albertine, Mr. Leonard, Ms. Russell and Dr. Tully.
+Our board also determined that William A. Rainville, our former non-employee director who served as chairman of the board of directors until our 2019 annual meeting of stockholders, qualified as an "independent director" under the NYSE listing requirements.
 Its findings included an affirmative determination that none of our outside directors has a material relationship with our company.
-Mr. Painter, who serves as our current president and chief executive officer, and who will begin serving as our executive chairman on July 1, 2019, does not qualify as an "independent director" under the NYSE rules.
-When Mr. Powell is appointed to the board of directors on July 1, 2019 upon becoming our chief executive officer, he will also not qualify as an "independent director" under the NYSE rules.
+Neither Mr. Painter, who serves as the executive chairman of the board of directors, nor Mr. Powell, who serves as our current president and chief executive officer, qualify as an "independent director" under the NYSE rules.
 Our board of directors has established guidelines to assist it in determining whether a director has a material relationship with our company.
 Under these guidelines, a director is not considered to have a material relationship with our company if the director is independent and the director:

-- receives, or has a family member that receives, less than \$120,000 in direct compensation from our company for services rendered, excluding director and committee fees or deferred compensation for prior service; - is an executive officer of another company that does business with our company, unless the annual sales to, or purchases from, our company account for more than the greater of \$1 million or 2% of the annual consolidated gross revenues of the company of which the director is an executive officer; - is an executive officer of another company that is indebted to our company, or to which our company is indebted, unless the total amount of either company's indebtedness to the other is more than 1% of the total consolidated assets of the company of which the director is an executive officer; or - is an officer, director or trustee of a charitable organization, unless our company's discretionary charitable contributions to the organization are more than the greater of \$1 million or 2% of the organization's total annual charitable receipts.
+- receives, or has a family member that receives, less than \$120,000 in direct compensation from our company for services rendered, excluding director and committee fees or deferred compensation for prior service; - is an executive officer of another company that does business with our company, unless the annual sales to, or purchases from, our company account for more than the greater of \$1 million or 2% of the annual consolidated gross revenues of the company of which the director is an executive officer: - is an executive officer of another company that is indebted to our company, or to which our company is indebted, unless the total amount of either company's indebtedness to the other is more than 1% of the total consolidated assets of the company of which the director is an executive officer; or - is an officer, director or trustee of a charitable organization, unless our company's discretionary charitable contributions to the organization are more than the greater of \$1 million or 2% of the organization's total annual charitable receipts.
 For this purpose, the automatic matching of employee charitable contributions, if any, is not included in the amount of our company's contributions.